 Simple Use Case

-The ABS function needs only a single argument named number.
-The number can be a value, cell reference, or another formula.
-Below is an example:
+The function requires a single argument, and it can be a value, cell reference, or another formula.

 Closest Date